 My name is Christopher Madan and I am an Assistant Professor in the School of Psychology at the University of Nottingham.
 If you want to email me, I can be contacted at: christopher.madan@nottingham.ac.uk.
-At the University of Nottingham, I am affiliated with several research groups, including: Cognition and Language, Computational Neuroscience, Sir Peter Mansfield Imaging Centre (SPMIC), Precision Imaging, AI, and Accident Research Unit.
+At the University of Nottingham, I am affiliated with several research groups, including: Cognition and Language, Computational Neuroscience, Sir Peter Mansfield Imaging Centre (SPMIC), Precision Imaging, Centre for Neurotechnology, Neuromodulation and Neurotherapeutics (N3), AI, and the Accident Research Unit.

 Finding me on other websites